SarahMorgan/Motif-Morphospace/README.md

 Obviously there are lots of things you might want to do with your motif morphospace.
 Below is a list of possible analyses with links to the code.
 Please feel free to add your own analyses to the list and put the relevant code in the folder!

-  - Calculate global network measures and colour the morphospace according to these measures
+  - 'globalmeas.m': Calculates global network measures and colours the morphospace according to these measures
-  - Superimpose new data on top of your original morphospace (many thanks to... for this!)
+  - 'superimpose.m': Superimposes new data on top of your original morphospace (many thanks to... for this!)